FELT-Labs/federated-learning-token/README.md

     Keep the console running while testing the contracts.

 5. Finally you need to run the nodes with the data.
-The demo deployment registers 2 nodes based on the private keys you have in `.env`.
+The current deployment (for local testing) registers 2 nodes based on the private keys you have in `.env`.
 For running a new node open a new terminal (run the `source venv/bin/activate` if neede) and execute:
     ```bash
     felt-node-worker node1
     # or
     felt-node-worker node2
     ```
-    ***You need to open 2 terminals and run both nodes in order to coplete the training plan.** In other case one node would wait for other forever.
+    **You need to open 2 terminals and run both nodes in order to coplete the training plan.** In other case one node would wait for other forever.

+    This executes the `felt/node/background_worker.py`.
+Right now the nodes are using sample data which are fix typed in the code and you can change it based on your needs. _This will be changed in a near future._